Foundation / Corporation

 GrantWatch ID#: 179430

-Any organization that serves New Jersey residents and is recognized as a tax-exempt entity according to the Internal Revenue Code may apply for funding.
+Any organization with a focus on employment and disability that serves New Jersey residents and is recognized as a tax-exempt entity according to the Internal Revenue Code may apply for funding.
 This includes non-profit agencies, public or private schools, and public institutions, such as universities and governmental entities.

 The Foundation will accept applications from non-NJ based groups as long as the proposed grant project is based in NJ and serve NJ residents.